A demonstration of strength

 The waterfall caught my attention for a good few minutes.
 I just stood there and watched, seduced by the sight.
 For a moment my senses registered nothing but sight and sound Dettifoss.
 Even now, I have goose bumps as I write these words, and it's been a few months now.

-Dettifoss it is the largest waterfall in Europe in terms of the amount of flowing water.
+the biggest the second (as one reader rightly pointed out) about the amount of water flowing through a waterfall in Europe.
 I think a hundred million meters of water per second passes through it.
 Because I don't care how much water is there.
-It just looks like body hair stands on end from the impression.
+It just looks like the body hair stands on end from the impression.

 However, in order to be precise at least for a moment, about 200 m3 of water flows through the waterfall's threshold every second.
 Of course, this is indicative as the amount varies depending on the season.
 River Jokulsa and Fjollumwhose waters form a waterfall is fed mainly by what is melted from the largest glacier in Iceland Vatnajokull.
 Naturally, the most water flows down the river in the summer, and this is when the waterfall looks most magnificent.
 It is 100 meters wide, and the falling water has to overcome a 45-meter chasm.

 You can reach the waterfall from two sides: from the west (road number 862) and from the east (road number 864).
 In my opinion, the views are nicer from the west, and by the way, the access road is easier (even tour buses can handle it easily).
 If someone wants to, he can see the waterfall from both sides.
-On the map below, I have marked the location of parking lots on both sides of the waterfall and two alternative routes between them.
+On the map below I have marked the location of parking lots on both sides of the waterfall and two alternative routes between them.
 The time in both directions is similar and theoretically is about 1 hour.
-In practice, you have to take a little more, because both access roads are so difficult that you cannot drive on them at the maximum permissible speed.
-In winter, access road 864 to the eastern car park is closed.
+In practice, you have to take much more, because both access roads are so difficult that you cannot drive on them at the maximum permissible speed.
+Access road 864 to the eastern car park is closed in winter.